 Life Lessons from “Prisoner of Azkaban”

 Harry Potter and the Prisoner of Azkaban is sometimes criticized for a lack of real plot development when it comes to the overall story arc of the series.
-And while this is true, the book remains an important part of the series in ways that extend beyond plot.
+And while this is true, the book remains an important part of the series in ways that extend beyond the plot.
 It marks a shift in the series from the more upbeat and whimsical tones of the first two novels to the darker and more adult themes of later books.
 As such, it contains many applicable life lessons for all of us, coming at the threshold of Harry’s teenage years and representing a departure from childhood.

 1. Savor the small triumphs.